-Inheritance Tax Accountant
+Inheritance Tax Accountant Advice

 It is devastating to lose a loved one, and probably the last thing you will want to deal with is sorting out inheritance tax (IHT) issues.
 It is important that you look at this as soon as possible so that you know your rights and take care of your family’s needs moving forward.
 Although the family home is not subject to capital gains tax if sold, it may be subject to IHT.